Azure/azure-iot-cli-extension/README.md

 If you have any suggestions or find bugs, please let us know.

-To remove the extension at any time, you can use `az extension remove --name 'azure_cli_iot_ext'`.
+To remove the extension at any time, you can use `az extension remove --name azure-cli-iot-ext`.

 ## Command Guide